-- Items printed from the 3D printer that are not picked up within 7 days will become the property of the library.
+- Items printed from the 3D printer that is not picked up within 7 days will become the property of the library.
 Items must be picked up by the individual who printed them.

 - Patrons may only use the printer alongside designated library staff or volunteer coaches.

 - Supervision of the use of the 3D printer by library staff does not constitute knowledge, or acknowledgment, of any unapparent final use of the 3D product, and the library specifically disclaims any knowledge thereof.